Alcan–Beaver Creek Border Crossing: Location and operations

 The Alcan–Beaver Creek Border Crossing is serviced by the Alcan LPOE on the US side of the border and the Beaver Creek Point of Entry on the Canadian side.
 The Alcan LPOE is located in a remote area on the Alaska Highway, surrounded mostly by undisturbed forest, wetlands and tundra.

 It is the only port of entry between interior Alaska and Yukon that offers year-round, 24-hour service for both personal and commercial traffic.

-History
+US side

 Until 1971, the US operated its Alaska–Yukon border station at Tok, Alaska, nearly 145 km away from the border.
 This station inspected traffic entering the US on both the Alaska Highway and the Top of the World Highway.
 Between 1971 and 1972, US border inspection stations were constructed near the border both at Alcan and at the Poker Creek–Little Gold Creek Border Crossing.
 The Alcan LPOE was opened in 1972.

+In 2024, the General Services Administration announced that the station would be rebuilt with sustainability in mind – using super-insulation and solar panels.